ascioglueda/privacy_policy/privacy_policy.md

 2. How We Use Information
 The data is used solely within the app to improve user experience.
 We do not share any personal information with third parties.

+3.This app collects your location in the background.
+This is done to [specify the feature – for example, ‘accurately measure your step count’ or ‘track tasks in your immediate vicinity’], and location can be collected even when the app is closed.

-3. Data Storage
+4. Data Storage
 All user data is stored locally on your device using SQLite.
 Currently, the data is not encrypted.

-4. User Rights
+5. User Rights
 Users can view and edit their information within the app.
 At this time, users cannot delete their data, but a deletion feature will be added in a future update.

-5. Data Security
+6. Data Security
 User data is stored on your device and not shared externally.
 Future updates will include encryption and additional security measures.

-6. Changes to This Privacy Policy
+7. Changes to This Privacy Policy
 This Privacy Policy may be updated occasionally.
 Updates will be posted on the app or on the GitHub page.

-7. Contact Us
+8. Contact Us
 For privacy-related questions or requests, you can contact us at:
 [Your Email or Contact Link]